US retail sales rose 0.6% in June, better than decline seen

 The Commerce Department said Friday that sales at bars and restaurants rose 2.3%.
 Clothing store sales rose by 2.6%, and sales at electronic shops were up 3.3%.

+At auto dealerships, sales fell 2%.
+Automakers aren't making as many vehicles, meaning there are fewer cars to buy, due to a worldwide shortage of chips, which are needed to power in-car screens and other technology.
+When auto sales are stripped from Friday's number, retail sales are up 1.3%.

-Furniture sales fell the most, down 3.6% in June.
-Sales also fell at auto dealerships and home improvement stores.
+The biggest drop in sales were at furniture stores, where they fell 3.6% in June.
+Sales also fell at home improvement stores and places that sell sporting goods.